-Enhance your students’ knowledge about radiology through Aquifer’s interactive Radiology Flipped Classroom Modules.
+Enhance your students’ knowledge about radiology through Aquifer’s interactive Radiology Flipped Classroom Workshops.
 These modules were developed by a group of nationally recognized radiology educators and shown to influence student learning.

 Included with your Aquifer Radiology subscription: